Do you want twelve investing tips that will set you up for success, faster and more effectively than if you just try to go it alone?

 For too long people have ‘outsourced’ their wealth creation to others and the results have been less than impressive.

-You only have to watch current affairs television, not that I recommend you, to see the horror stories.
+You only have to watch current affairs television, not that I recommend you do, to see the horror stories.

-So this tip is actually to refer back to tip number 1, get an education so YOU know what you are doing and what to do, and then, and only then, if you want to outsource some of the tasks consider specialists in the specific strategy you are implementing.
+So this tip is actually to refer back to tip number one.
+Get an education so YOU know what you are doing and what to do.
+Then, and only then, if you want to outsource some of the tasks consider specialists in the specific strategy you are implementing.

 3. Don’t Invest Money You Need for Living